-According to John’s Hopkins Breast Center, about 10 to 20 percent of those diagnosed with breast cancer have the triple negative subtype.
+According to John’s Hopkins Breast Center, about 10 to 20 percent of those who receive a breast cancer diagnosis have the triple-negative subtype.
 TNBC grows rapidly.
 It also has a higher grade and tends to metastasize (spread).

-Because the cancer grows quickly, it’s often discovered between mammograms.
-However, the fast growth rate means that standard chemotherapies have a good chance of inducing remission.
+Because the cancer grows quickly, it may be discovered between mammograms.
+However, the fast growth rate means that standard chemotherapy can be effective at treating the cancer.

-Recurrence, sometimes called relapse, is the return of breast cancer.
-Breast cancer can recur locally in breast or scar tissue, or distantly in other parts of the body including bones or organs.
-Cancer that occurs distantly is considered metastatic cancer.
-It is very difficult to stop, although it’s not untreatable.
+Recurrence is the return of breast cancer.
+It’s also sometimes called relapse.
+Breast cancer can return locally in breast or scar tissue, or distantly in other parts of the body, including bones or organs.

-The risk of recurrence for TNBC is greatest within the first three years and declines rapidly after five years.
+TNBC has a high recurrence rate, which is greatest within the first 3 years.
+However, there’s a sharp reduction in recurrence after 5 years.
 Therefore, there are no long post-therapy regimens.

 TNBC occurs most often in: